Apirone/apirone-api-php/docs/Helpers.md

 $helper->itemTypePayment(); // Set transfer type to 'payment'
 $helper->itemTypeReceipt(); // Set transfer type to 'receipt'
-$helper->itemType(); // Clear transfer type or you can set as string value: 'payment' or 'receipt'
+$helper->itemType(); // Clear the transfer type or you can set as a string value: 'payment' or 'receipt'

 $account_history = $my_account->history($helper);
 $wallet_history = $my_wallet->history($helper);